 Support the Survey

-I get a lot of people asking every year how to support the surveys and beyond sharing them with your close-knit bubble of weird hiker friends, the best way to support the survey is to contribute via Patreon.
-You’ll get access to exclusive posts, discount codes, live streams, and super extra cool stickers so that everyone will know how cool you are.
+Every year, I get a lot of people asking how to support the surveys.
+Beyond sharing them with your close-knit bubble of weird hiker friends, the best way to support the survey is to contribute via Patreon.
+You’ll get access to exclusive posts, discount codes, live streams, and super, extra cool stickers so that everyone will know how cool you are.

 This is not expected.
 The data collected in the survey will always be free and accessible to everyone who wants/needs it.
-That said, your support is very much appreciated and helps to pay the website (and survey) bills.
+Your support is much appreciated and helps pay the website (and survey) bills.

 The Wrap Up